 Locking protocols are used in database management systems as a means of concurrency control.
 Multiple transactions may request a lock on a data item simultaneously.
 Hence, we require a mechanism to manage the locking requests made by transactions.
-Such a mechanism is called as Lock Manager.
+Such a mechanism is called a Lock Manager.
 It relies on the process of message passing where transactions and lock manager exchange messages to handle the locking and unlocking of data items.

-Data structure used in Lock Manager –
+Data Structure in Lock Manager

 - Each locked data item has a linked list associated with it.

 - Every node in the linked list represents the transaction requested for lock, the mode of lock requested (mutual/exclusive), and the current status of the request (granted/waiting).